 Once given the cue, the dog will go over the jump to get the object, and return to the handler, going over the jump a second time.
+The dog must finish sitting in front of the handler.

 The handler may cue the dog to "Jump" then cue the dog to "Get It" and also cue the dog to return over the jump.
 The Handler may cue the dog to release the object to hand.
 Hand and voice signal can be used simultaneously.
 No finish is required.